deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 <img src="../assets/blog/2024-05-create-profile.jpg" style="width:200px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />

-Delta Chat does not keep or rely on storing data at e-mail servers but only uses them for ephemeral message transport.
+Delta Chat does not rely on storing data at e-mail servers but only uses them for ephemeral message transport.
 When initially onboarding with Delta Chat you'll create a "Chat profile" which initially consists of your chosen name and avatar,